-Refurbishing a property can be a great way to increase the yield on a property portfolio.
+Buying and refurbishing an unoccupied property can be a great way to increase the yield on a property portfolio.
 They are a popular choice for many buy-to-let landlords and property investors.
-However, refurbishing an old property can also create a wonderfully unique home for a buyer.
-Merging and modernising old architecture is very much an on-trend, niche avenue that is shown to be popular within the market.

-- Spacious interior layout, providing more options for layout
+- Spacious interior layout, giving more options for layout

 - High ceilings, creating the illusion of a more open atmosphere

 - Original features that provide the refurbished property with ‘character’